KseniiaMaslakova/KseniiaMaslakova/database.md

 ### Step 4: SQL Query Scenarios

-Create SQL code to perform various data queries that the Health and Fitness Tracking App may require.
+Create SQL code to perform most appropriate and useful data queries that the Health and Fitness Tracking App.
 Ensure your queries cover a wide range of scenarios to extract valuable insights from the database.
 Consider scenarios related to workout tracking, nutrition analysis, sleep pattern assessment, user progress monitoring, and personalized recommendations.

 ### Step 5: Data Population

 Generate sample data and populate the database with relevant records to test your SQL queries.
 Ensure that the data includes various user profiles, workout sessions, nutrition logs, sleep patterns, and health metrics.
 Use realistic values to simulate real-world usage scenarios of the application.

-### Step 6: Query Optimization (Optional - Advanced)
+### Step 6: Query Optimization

-As an optional challenge, explore ways to optimize the SQL queries you have written.
+Optimize the SQL queries you have written.
 Discuss any performance issues you encountered and propose potential solutions to enhance query efficiency.

-## Submission

-For this assignment you may write your SQL code directly in the SQLite dialect, or else you may use SQLAlchemy and write python code.
-In either case, your primary submission must be a PDF listing of a `README.md` file followed by the rest of your code, but you must also submit a zip file containing all the code.
+## What is the final deliverable expected?

+- SQL code in the SQLite dialect
+- Detailed and clear README.md to summarize your work
-When this code is run then it must clearly print to screen the results of any SQL queries that are run.
-As part of your assignment, your must highlight places where you have appropriately used data normalization, indices, and transactions.
+- all the code (When this code is run then it must clearly print to screen the results of any SQL queries that are run)
+- highlight places that are the excpetional examples of appropriately used data normalization, indices, and transactions.
-Please draw attention to any areas of your assignment where you have exceeded the requirements of this assignment.
+- draw attention to all areas where the requirements are exceeded

 ### Execution (Python)